PraavinyaJ/breast-cancer-selective-classifier/README.md

 # How to Run

 1. Install dependencies pip install -r requirements.txt
-2. Download dataset Download data.csv from Kaggle and place it in the project root.
+2. Download dataset: data.csv from Kaggle and place it in the project root.
 3. Run the notebook jupyter notebook breast_cancer_selective_classifier.ipynb

 # Future work